-A reader recently wrote in to ask me a question about what happens to a person who is carrying a firearm when that person needs medical assistance.
+A reader wrote in to ask me a question about what happens to a person who is carrying a firearm when that person needs medical assistance.

 “After one is involved in an auto collision (when not severely injured, but needs to be medically evaluated), what is the best practice regarding the security of your firearm when you face being loaded onto an ambulance and going to the emergency room for evaluation? “

 It’s a good question and something that many of my readers may not have considered.

 Every jurisdiction likely handles this problem differently, but we have a protocol where I worked (in Ohio) to handle this very issue.